ClusterHQ/flocker/docs/installation/index.rst

 ..
 XXX this introduction could be improved with an image.
 See FLOC-2077

-.. note:: If you're interested in developing Flocker (as opposed to simply using it) see :ref:`contribute`.
+.. note:: If you're interested in developing Flocker (as opposed to simply using it), see :ref:`contribute`.

 .. end-body-full-installation